-Laws you must Follow when Packaging Handmade Products
+Laws To Follow when Packaging Handmade Products

 Do you package your handmade cream in a jar?
-Do you have the product name, volume and your business’ name and address clearly printed on each label?
+Do you have the product name, volume and your business name and address clearly printed on each label?
 If not, you may be in violation of packaging and labeling laws.

 Disclaimer: I’m not a lawyer by profession and nothing in this article should be construed as legal advice.
 Although I strive to provide accurate general information, the information presented here is not a substitute for any kind of professional advice or free from errors, and you should not rely solely on this information.
 Always consult a professional in the area for your particular needs and circumstances prior to making any professional, business, legal, and financial or tax-related decisions.
 This information is also not a substitute for the advice of an attorney.
 If you require legal or other expert advice, you should seek the services of a competent attorney or other professional.
 I am not liable or responsible for any damages resulting from or related to your use of this information.